|Country Information & Lifestyle|

 The current ruins are more recent, however, having been built after the Mongol invasion.
 There is not much to see inside the ruined castle's walls, but there are nice views of the city and the surrounding dark green plains of Shida Kartli.

 Georgia has many myths and legends such as Devi, giants, usually believed to be evil beings, the goddess Lamara, goddess, who was called Eye of the Earth, Morige, the Lord of the Sky sitting on a golden throne and Mzeqala the sun goddess, patroness of grape growing.

 The Georgians have exceptionally strong traditions of hospitality, chivalry, and codes of personal honour.
 They believe that guests come from God.
-Friendship is prized highest among all the virtues.
 The Georgians are proud, passionate, and fiercely individualistic, yet deeply connected with each other by a shared sense of belonging to a greater Georgian family.
 Women are highly esteemed in society and are accorded a chivalry respect.

 The statue of Kartlis Deda, Mother of Georgia, stands in the hills above Tbilisi and perhaps best symbolises the national character: In her left hand she holds a bowl of wine with which she greets her friends and in her right is a sword drawn against her enemies.